BOBONA/ZeroSumBaseball/README.md

 ## TODO / Ideas
 - Clean up the code.
 Make a write-up.

 - Analyze the runs that we record between our strategies and see if there are any patterns,
   - why are some lineups improved more, what do the winning ones look like?
+What if we make an artificial lineup to test the effects of OBP?
   - Test the similarity between the value space of DebugRules and regular Rules.

-- Maybe we can come up with a better player representation for our neural networks?
-The original paper sounds convincing, but I'm not sure if the spatial representation actually helps the network when it's only 5x5.
-  - Certainly, the pitch representation seems super redundant.
-Is there any reason not to just use a one-hot encoding (0-18)??
+  - Run a bunch of lineups to test the improvement distribution.

 - Investigate the problem of player trade value, with respect to likely pitchers and lineups to be encountered in playoffs.

-- Investigate ways to improve convergence on two-strike positions (where fouls act as self-loops).
-I got minor improvement by iterating an additional time, which is currently still in the code.

 - Incorporate a distribution for on-field outcomes.
 We can start with the empirical distribution